abhishekprajapati1/clavel_assignment/QUICK_START.md

 4. **CORS Errors:**
    - Ensure FRONTEND_URL is correctly set in backend/.env
    - Check that the frontend is running on the expected port

-### Development Tips

-- Use the API documentation at http://localhost:8000/docs for testing endpoints
-- Check browser console and backend logs for errors
-- The application uses feature-centric architecture for better maintainability